 As for what to expect when flying back from Hawaii to the mainland, a USDA inspector will meet you at the airport in Hawaii.
 He or she will require you to present all fruits, plants and other agricultural products for inspection.
 Items on the “allowed” list will be checked over for pests or disease.

-You will only be allowed to bring the items that pass inspection onto your flight.
+Remember, you will only be allowed to bring the items that pass inspection onto your flight.
 Anything that does not pass inspection will be discarded by the USDA inspector before you get on the plane.

 Each country has strict policies about what can and can not be brought into their country.
 There is a very real concern that foreign agricultural products, such as plants and fruit, can introduce new pests and disease into that country.
 These foreign pests and disease can wreck havoc on a country’s environment and agriculture.